theREDspace/tfctx/README.md

 You can override the detection functionality to your own custom function using the below as an example.

+Two arguments are passed to this function, the Terraform root directory path that was detected, and the path to the `terraform.tfstate` file.

 ```
 tfctx_detect_env() { echo "dev"; }
 ```